People

 Education: Ph.D., Advanced Materials Research Center (CIMAV), Mexico, 2016

-Office: PAIS Building, Room B220
+Office: PAIS, Room B220

 Research Areas: